-10. Financial Plan
+10. FINANCIAL PLAN

-The NEF's strategic objectives are detailed in section 6 of this Plan, and detailed Financial Projections are provided in Appendix A.
+The NEF's strategic objectives are detailed in section Error!
+Reference source not found. of this Plan, and detailed Financial Projections are provided in Appendix A.

-The financial projections were compiled on the back of the reduced core targets (approvals, commitments and disbursements), with the intention of ensuring that the NEF continues to be a going concern.
+The financial projections were compiled on the back of the reduced core targets (approvals, commitments, and disbursements), with the intention of ensuring that the NEF continues to be a going concern.
 In addition, the projections were based on the following key assumptions:

 - CPI inflation forecast of 5.1% in FY2021 and an average CPI forecast of 4.9% over the forecast period.
-These are as per the National Treasury's MTEF guidelines; - Portfolio provisions on average of 17% during the total forecast period; - Interest earned on surplus cash 6.4% - Approvals of R4.1 billion between FY2020 and FY2025; - Capital raising fee of 1% on disbursements
+These are as per the National Treasury's MTEF guidelines; - Portfolio provisions on average of 17% during the total forecast period; - Interest earned on surplus cash 6.00% - Approvals of R3.2 billion between FY2021 and FY2025; - Capital raising fee of 1% on disbursements

 10.1.
-Projections of revenue, expenditure and borrowings
+Projections of revenue, expenditure, and borrowings

-The NEF is currently engaged in a recapitalisation discussion with its Shareholder Ministry, Government and other relevant stakeholders.
+The NEF is currently engaged in a recapitalisation discussion with its Shareholder Ministry, Government, and other relevant stakeholders.
 The projections in this section have been revised in line with available resources.